-Art photography is similar in that it started out in black and white due to technical limitations – well before the dawn of colour film.
+Art photography is similar in that it started out in black and white due to technical limitations—well before the dawn of color film.

 Even though the majority of photography is done automatically on digital cameras, black and white photography lives on, remaining a very powerful technique.

-Color photography is the strongest when trying to accurately reproduce a scene because it captures the full spectrum of colour present.
+Colour photography is the strongest when trying to accurately reproduce a scene because it captures the full spectrum of color present.

 Shoot in Colour

-Shooting in colour allows you to capture the light in three different channels: red, blue and green.
+Shooting in color allows you to capture the light in three different channels: red, blue, and green.

-When it comes to processing the images, manipulating these colours in different ways allows you to create different effects: boosting the red filter has the effect of a darker, more dramatic sky; the blue filter increases the atmospheric haze; and the green filter darkens skin tones.
+When it comes to processing the images, manipulating these colors in different ways allows you to create different effects: boosting the red filter has the effect of a darker, more dramatic sky; the blue filter increases the atmospheric haze, and the green filter darkens skin tones.